crosscon/secure_update_consumer/README.md

-# secure_update_consumer
+# CROSSCON Secure Update - Firmware Consumer

-Firmware Consumer module for the CROSSCON secure update process
+This repository contains the code of the Firmware Consumer module for the CROSSCON Secure Update toolchain.